OCruise2/autoSH/README.md

 - -mem or --set_memory <memory_in_GB>: (Optional) Sets the memory per core for the calculation.
 Default is 3 GB per core.

 ## Example
-> autoSH calculation.inp -ca -cs -np 4 -mem 8
+> orcaSH calculation.inp -ca -cs -np 4 -mem 8

 Will submit a job for calculation.inp and copies all files in the current directory to the compute node.
 Copies all files from the scratch back into the original directory once finished.
 Calculation is run with 4 cores with 8 GB of memory each for a total of 64 GB.